sevvara/ethics_fall2025/_casestudy/03-activity.md

 </div>

 <style>
-  /* Custom styles for the game elements to prevent theme conflicts */ .game-option-btn {
+  /* These styles apply ONLY to the buttons inside the white cookie popup */ .game-option-btn {
     padding: 10px 20px;
     margin: 5px;